×

 • Bones fracture easily: Gaucher disease causes osteoporosis, which occurs when the bones don’t get enough calcium.
 Bones can break easily with osteoporosis (and osteopenia, a mild form of osteoporosis).
 Weakened bones can lead to skeletal abnormalities.

 Your doctor will examine you or your child and ask about your symptoms.
 Next, the healthcare provider uses a blood test to check for enzyme levels in people with Gaucher disease.
 Next, your doctor will do a DNA test to see if you are a carrier of Gaucher disease.
-If you are a carrier of Gaucher disease, you may not have any symptoms, but you can pass the disease to your children.
-If you are a carrier and are considering having children, your provider will refer you to a genetic counselor to help you decide on the best plan for your family.
+As a carrier of Gaucher disease, you might not experience symptoms, yet you can still transmit the disease to your children.
+If you are a carrier and planning to have children, your doctor will refer you to a genetic counselor to help determine the best approach for your family.

 Regular therapy can help treat Gaucher disease type 1.
 Treatments can either increase the levels of enzymes in Gaucher disease or decrease the amount of fatty substances in the body.
-There are various treatments for Gaucher disease type 1, depending on the severity of the condition.
+Treatment options for Gaucher disease type 1 vary based on the severity of the condition.
 Some people may need to take medication regularly to control their symptoms, while others may need to have surgery or other treatments.

 Enzyme Replacement Therapy